adenugbamichael/admin-dashboard/README.md

 # fullstsck-admin
-A complete full stack admin dashboard application
+A complete full stack admin dashboard application.
+This application is going to consist of dashboard page, different stats, line chart, transaction table and pie chart.
+Data is going to be coming from backend.